eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ##### Requirement 10

-If Wallet Instance has authenticated using a Pseudonym towards a Relying Party and afterwards PID/(Q)EAAs are presented to the same Relying Party, then this Relying Party must be able to verify that the same Wallet Instance have been used to perform both actions.
+If Wallet Instance has authenticated using a Pseudonym towards a Relying Party and afterwards PID/(Q)EAAs are presented to the same Relying Party, then this Relying Party SHALL be able to verify that the same Wallet Instance have been used to perform both actions.

 > Rationale: A Relying Party should be able to be assured that they can trust subsequent authentications with the Pseudonym to have the properties as presented int he PID/(Q)EAAs.